anjoweichbrodt/WS_Anagni2019/README.md

 ~/Workshops/WS_Anagni2019
 ```

-**The command line**
+## The command line

 Many instructions in the next sections will have to be run from "the command line".

 *On Windows*

 Use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.

-To find the Anaconda Prompt open the Start Menu and type "Anaconda".
+> To find the Anaconda Prompt open the Start Menu and type "Anaconda".
-The Anaconda Prompt should already show up in the list of search results.
+> The Anaconda Prompt should already show up in the list of search results.
-To launch is as administrator, right click and select "Run as administrator".
+> To launch is as administrator, right click and select "Run as administrator".

 *On Mac*

 Use the "Terminal" app.

-> For simplicity, this guide just refers to both Terminal and Anaconda Prompt as "the command line", which thus means the former on Mac and the latter on Windows.
+**For simplicity, this guide refers to both Terminal and Anaconda Prompt as "the command line",
+which thus means the Terminal on Mac and the Anaconda Prompt (run as administrator) on Windows.**

 ## Installation